 On the shoulders of giants… let’s hope 🙂

-We all have to have teachers, and people that challenge and inspire us.
+We all need teachers and people that challenge and inspire us.

 I have always been intrigued by the artwork of Picasso.
-He shows one what painting can be every time he picks up a brush.
-He has been one of my biggest teachers, the link to my understanding simplicity, graphic strength and solid structure.
+He shows what painting can be every time he picks up a brush.
+He has been one of my most influencial teachers and the link to my understanding simplicity, graphic strength, and solid structure.

-This painting was painted as an homage to my favourite art professor Tom Lapierre for pushing me to know the masters.
+This painting was created as a homage to my favourite art professor Tom Lapierre for pushing me to know the masters.

-The ‘Observer’ painting was painted in 1999.
-It was pre Y2K, and i was thinking how we were moving out of a century of atrocity of world wars, nuclear bombs and human strife and turmoil and into the new millennium.
-I grew up at the tail end of being a boomer, and was influenced by late sixties to mid-eighties pop culture.
-Songs referencing the dawning of “the Age of Aquarius” and hopeful ditties. where “The Age of Aquarius is causing great turmoil in order to make room for the new values of love, brotherhood, unity and integrity”, hopeful blathering to get through the shit of the times.
-But systems and wackiness seem prevalent at times.
-I was 35, in 1999 when this was painted, and much more niave than now as i’m reflecting on this (June 2020).
+The ‘Observer’ was painted in 1999.
+It was pre-Y2K and I was thinking about how we were moving out of a century of atrocities (the world wars; nuclear bombs; ongoing human strife and turmoil) and into the new millennium.
+I grew up at the tail end of being a boomer and was influenced by pop culture from the late sixties to the mid-eighties.
+Songs referencing the dawning of “the Age of Aquarius” and hopeful ditties where “The Age of Aquarius is causing great turmoil in order to make room for the new values of love, brotherhood, unity, and integrity”, hopefully blathering to get through the shit of the times.
+However, systems and wackiness seem prevalent.
+I was 35, in 1999 when this was painted, and much more naive then than now as I’m reflecting on this (June 2020).

-The walls or rooms in this painting were to refer to different ages, as walking through a museum makes one do.
-There is a nineteenth century Camille Corot styled umber coloured still life on the left wall, then the torturous jabbing twentieth century Picassoesque painting i made up which is on displayed behind the self portrait as the ever pondering artist, and through the doorway to the next gallery a pregnant woman and a Darren Waterston type abstract, promising new birth, and some kind of ethereal mystical hope for new age to come in the 21st century.
-Little did we know that the twenty first century has 9-11 and so many more atrocities to come… I still have hope that human connections through new mediums can move humanity forward, but some days can be a bummer. ere is a lyric from a 1967 song by the YoungBloods:
+The walls or rooms in this painting refer to different ages, as walking through a museum makes one do.
+There is a nineteenth-century Camille Corot styled umber coloured still life on the left wall with a torturous and jabbing twentieth-century Picassoesque painting I made up, which is on display behind the self-portrait as the ever pondering artist.
+Through the doorway to the next gallery, a pregnant woman and a Darren Waterston type abstract promises new birth and some kind of ethereal mystical hope for a new age to come in the 21st century.
+Little did we know that the twenty-first century presents 9/11 and so many more atrocities to come… I still have hope that human connections through new mediums can move humanity forward, but some days can be a bummer.
+Here is a lyric from a 1967 song by the YoungBloods:

 “Love is but a song to sing